KAfable/porkfolio/util/Brainstorm.md

   - each card will have tags on the technology used
   - clicking on it will bring up a modal that has my role

-### Portfolio Pages

-Goal #1 - generate a slug for each post

-- `gatsby.md` -> slug is: `gatsby` -> endpoint at: `/blog/gatsby`
-- we need the slug from the file name to set up the correct endpoint

-Goal #2 - Generate the blog post template

-Goal #3 - Generate a new page for each post

 ### Blog Nav